On the symplectic type of isomorphims of the p-torsion of elliptic curves: Introduction

-It is possible for $E[p]$ and~$E'[p]$ to admit both types of isomorphisms between them, which occurs if and only if $E[p]$ admits an anti-symplectic automorphism.
-For example, it follows from Theorem~\ref{T:conditionRho} that this is the case for $p=5$ and $E$ the curve with Cremona label $11a1$, since $E[5]\simeq \Z/5\Z\times \mu_5$, where $\mu_5$ is the group of fifth roots of unity.
+We note that, for isomorphic $E[p]$ and~$E'[p]$, it is possible that isomorphisms with both symplectic types exist; this occurs if and only if $E[p]$ admits an anti-symplectic automorphism.
+It is easy to find such examples for $p \leq 5$ (see Example~\ref{Ex:mod5} below), but in fact no such example exists over~$\Q$ when $p \geq 7$ (cf. Proposition~\ref{P:typeTriple}) or $p \geq 3$ and the mod~$p$ representation $\rhobar_{E,p} : G_\Q \to \GL_2(\F_p)$ attached to~$E$ is irreducible (cf. Corollary~\ref{C:problemA}).

-It is important to note that most of the time there is only one possible symplectic type for the isomorphisms between $E[p]$ and $E'[p]$.
-This is because, for an elliptic curve $E/\Q$, if its mod~$p$ representation $\rhobar_{E,p} : G_\Q \to \GL_2(\F_p)$ is irreducible then (since it is odd) it is absolutely irreducible, hence it has non-abelian image (see \cite[VII.47, Proposition~19]{BourbAlgII}).
-Therefore, as explained in Part~\ref{S:conditionOnRho}, all the isomorphisms between $E[p]$ and $E'[p]$ have the same type.
+Let us briefly mention our main sources of Galois isomorphisms $\phi : E[p] \to E'[p]$.
+Any $\Q$-isogeny $h \; \colon \; E \to E'$ of degree~$n$ coprime to~$p$ restricts to an isomorphism of $G_\Q$-modules $\phi \; \colon \; E[p] \to E'[p]$.
+In the case of $E$ and $E'$ being non-isogenous curves it is an important conjecture of Frey and Mazur that there exists an absolute constant~$C$ such that if a $G_\Q$-isomorphism $\phi \; \colon \; E[p] \to E'[p]$ exists then $p < C$.
+Using Cremona's database \cite{lmfdb} together with \cite[Proposition~4]{KO} we can find many pairs of non-isogenous curves with isomorphic $p$-torsion for $p \leq 17$.
+In spite of the Frey-Mazur conjecture, we are often interested in considering $\phi \; \colon \; E[p] \to E'[p]$ where $E'$ is a fixed elliptic curve, but the existence of the curve~$E$ is hypothetical and the prime~$p$ is allowed to grow.
+This latter setting is of great interest for us as it arises in the study of Diophantine equations, as is explained in Section~\ref{S:modularmethod}.

-This paper's main concern is the following problem.
-Consider triples $(E,E',p)$ where $E$ and $E'$ are elliptic curves over $\Q$ with isomorphic $p$-torsion modules; furthermore, assume that the $G_\Q$-modules isomorphisms $\phi \; : \; E[p] \rightarrow E'[p]$ are either all symplectic or all anti-symplectic.
-In this case, we will say that the {\it symplectic type} of $(E,E',p)$ is respectively symplectic or anti-symplectic.
+We consider triples $(E,E',p)$ where $E/\Q$ and $E'/\Q$ are elliptic curves with isomorphic $p$-torsion and such that the $G_\Q$-modules isomorphisms $\phi : E[p] \rightarrow E'[p]$ are either all symplectic or all anti-symplectic.
+In this case, we will say that the {\it symplectic type} of~$(E,E',p)$ is respectively symplectic or anti-symplectic.
+From the discussion above, it follows that, most of the time, when an isomorphism $\phi : E[p] \simeq E'[p]$ exists there is only one possible symplectic type for any such~$\phi$ (for the same $p$), that is the symplectic type of~$(E,E',p)$ is well defined.